laurenbramblett/multi-jackal-apf/README.md

 roslaunch jackal_navigation gmapping_demo.launch
 roslaunch jackal_viz view_robot.launch config:=gmapping
 ```
+TODO: Change the gmapping configuration in the gmapping launch file to use the gazebo state to map.
+There is an example of the world pose being published in `$(find multi_jackal_tutorials)/scripts/publish_global_pose.py` and in the gmapping launch file change in `$(find multi_jackal_tutorials)/multi_gmapping.launch`.
+You do not need the namespaces though and the front scan topic can remain the default as in the single robot workspace (just the jackal_ws) `$(find jackal_navigation)/launch/include/gmapping.launch`

+Note: The $(find ...) points to a ros package.
+This should be the folder name inside either jackal_ws or multi_jackal_ws.

 - The first roslaunch command launches gazebo and loads the `jackal_world` racetrack.
 Make sure the configuration is `front_laser` or you will have no tool to map with (i.e. in this case, LiDAR).
 - The second roslaunch command runs the gmapping_demo, which stores your LiDAR scans into an occupancy map.
 You can adjust things like the maximum range and the rate at which the map updates in the `<jackal-ws>/src/jackal_navigation/launch/include/gmapping.launch` file.
 If it is not already, change the `param name="map_update_interval"` to something less than 1 (recommend 0.5).
 - The third roslaunch command allows you to view the resulting map.
 When you are satisfied run the following command in a separate terminal which will save your map as mymap (change the directory of either your terminal or the mymap path to change the location it saves):